meshtastic/Meshtastic-gui-installer/README.md

 * Windows 10 will not work with python v3.8.0 due to issue https://stackoverflow.com/questions/56757044/pyside2-dll-load-failed-the-specified-procedure-could-not-be-found/70533728#70533728 .
 It has been tested on python 3.10 on Windows 10.

+* User reported it does not run on MacOS High Sierra.

 # Note to Devs

 Please keep code as simple as possible.
 PyQT has a tendency to get complicated.